cronvel/kung-fig/doc/KFG.md

 * the attributes part can contains any chars, but there are special rules for double-quotes `"` and brackets `[]`, except for thoses rules, that's the userland code role to parse attributes.
 By default the whole attribute string is fetched into the `attributes` property of the `Tag` instance.
-* double-quotes rule: double-quote should always be paired inside a tag, anything inside a pair of double quote is ignored, even brackets, it allows tags to contains strings.
+* **the double-quotes rule:** double-quote should always be paired inside a tag, anything inside a pair of double quote is ignored, even brackets, it allows tags to contains strings.
 However
-* brackets rule: if brackets are used inside of
+* **the brackets rule:** if brackets are used inside of